himanshu5-prog/vlsi_technology_mapping/README.md

 > source run.tcl # For compilation

-> ./bin/techmap -v # To run the code with debug mode enabled OR
+> ./bin/techmap -v  # To run the code with debug mode enabled

+OR

-> ./bin/techmap $ To run with debug mode disabled
+> ./bin/techmap  #To run with debug mode disabled

 -> Here is the brief explanation of source code: